When it’s my birthday, my vote is for a moist Chocolate Mocha Cake!

 Chocolate Mocha Cake

-Bake for 30 minutes until a toothpick inserted in the center comes out clean.
+- Bake the cakes for 30 minutes or until a toothpick inserted in the center comes out clean.
 (Approx. 45 mins for 13" x 9" pan)

-Put all ingredients in a mixing bowl with beaters.
+- Put all of the ingredients in a mixing bowl with beaters.
 REFRIGERATE AT LEAST 2 HOURS.